Free cooling: Limitations

-Data centers and server rooms
+Data centers, Server rooms and Gsm Base Stations

 Energy efficiency

-Data centers account for 2% of the Global Electricity Consumption.

 United Kingdom: In 2013, Chancellor George Osborne agreed to make a concession for data centers to be exempt from Carbon Reduction Commitment (CRC) and allow them to produce their own Climate Change Agreement (CCA).
 This is also recognised by a new European Commission to reduce EU greenhouse gas emissions by 40% by 2030.
 Cooling data centers or server rooms requires a lot of energy, therefore free cooling can be an ideal solution to save energy.

 Types

-There are two free cooling options for a data center or server room with the first one being an integral free cooling coil or a chiller which works alongside a free cooler unit.
+There are two free cooling options for a data center, server room and gsm base stations with the first one being an integral free cooling coil or a chiller which works alongside a free cooler unit.
 Integral chillers are ideal for sites which have limited space and can offer high energy efficiency levels.
 These units feature high quality components including scroll and screw compressors, axial fans, and three-way modulating valves.

 The other options is an independent free cooler that has a greater capacity for heat exchange, as it is sized to maximise efficiency which enables a larger area for the transfer of thermal energy.
 Independent free coolers have shown energy savings of up to 70%.